Gud-will/swiggy_pitch/README.md

 🧠 **Processing**:
 - Whisper (or any voice-to-text model) transcribes the speech.
 - A small language model (like T5 or Teapot) extracts item names and quantities.
-- Regex + optional DB matching improves accuracy.
+- Regex to extract items and their respective quantities.

 📦 **Output**: A clean JSON list like: